UniversalDependencies/UD_French-GSD/README.md

 # Introduction
 The French UD is converted from the content head version of the universal dependency treebank v2.0 (https://github.com/ryanmcd/uni-dep-tb).
-The README for the original project is available in the file `README_Google_dataset.txt`.
+The README for the original project is available below.

-The French data consists of 402,404 words (16,448 sentences).
+The version 2.2 of French data consists of 402,426 words (16,448 sentences).
 No sentence id were available in the original resource, so new `sent_id` were automatically introduced in the converted corpus with prefixes `fr-ud-train`, `fr-ud-dev` and `fr-ud-test` on the correponding original files, followed by a 5 digit number following the order of sentences.

 :warning: to meet the size requirements of test data of 10K words, a part of the dev original file was moved to the test file!
 Since version 2.0, the splitting of data is:

- * file `fr-ud-train.conll`: 14,554 sentences; 356,613 words
+ * file `fr-ud-train.conll`: 14,554 sentences; 356,638 words
   * `fr-ud-train_00001` to `fr-ud-train_14554`
- * file `fr-ud-dev.conll`: 1,478 sentences; 35,771 words
+ * file `fr-ud-dev.conll`: 1,478 sentences; 35,768 words
   * `fr-ud-dev_00001` to `fr-ud-dev_01478`
  * file `fr-ud-test.conll`: 416 sentences; 10,020 words
   * `fr_ud-test_00001` to `fr_ud-test_00298`